psycedelicAI/AI-Continuity-Architecture-Method/synthetic-test/testing-guide.md

 This guide explains how to run the Project Aurora synthetic continuity tests across different AI models.

-The purpose is to test whether a compiled Portable Workstate can preserve project meaning, structure, intent, authority, provenance, uncertainty, and direction when transferred between AI systems.
+The purpose is to test whether a compiled Portable Workstate can preserve:

+- project meaning;
+- project structure;
+- project intent;
+- authority boundaries;
+- provenance;
+- uncertainty;
+- status;
+- direction.

 Project Aurora is fictional.